Key differences between deeds and agreements

 Do not use this execution block outside Australia or where the laws of another country may apply

-These execution blocks have been drafted for use within Australia only, and for agreements that are subject to Australian law.
-If the law of the agreement is that of another jurisdiction and / or the agreement is to be executed outside Australia, specialist advice should be sought.
+The execution blocks available in the G+T Execution App have been drafted for use within Australia only, and for agreements that are subject to Australian law.
+If the law of the agreement is that of another jurisdiction and / or the agreement is to be executed outside Australia, consider seeking specialist advice.

 Electronic signatures and electronic agreements